bolajidevops/Containerization/Readme.md

 - In my project directory (Containerization), an html and css file was created with a basic code for simple web application.

   See image below:

 ![alt text](images/HTML&CSS.png)

-- In the same directory a Dockerfile was created to setup Nginx server
+- In the same directory a Dockerfile was created to setup Nginx.

   See image below:

 ![alt text](images/Dockerfile.png)

-- The Dockerfile uses the official Nginx image and copies my HTML and CSS files into the default directory that Nginx serves from, which is /usr/share/nginx/html.
+- The Dockerfile uses the official Nginx image and copies my HTML and CSS files into the default directory that Nginx serves from, which is /usr/share/
+  nginx/html.

  - The next step is to build the image and run the Docker Container